kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/applications/default-applications-catalog/nginx/_index.en.md

 # What is Nginx?

-Nginx is an Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer.
+Nginx is an ingress-controller for Kubernetes using NGINX as a reverse proxy and load balancer.

 For more information on the Nginx, please refer to the [official documentation](https://kubernetes.github.io/ingress-nginx/)